AdobeDocs/commerce-operations.en/help/performance/deployment-flow.md

 ## Update the autoloader

-After compilation completes, confirm that [APCu is enabled]({{ page.baseurl }}/performance-best-practices/software.html#php-settings) and update the autoloader:
+After compilation completes, confirm that [APCu is enabled](https://devdocs.magento.com/guides/v2.4/performance-best-practices/software.html#php-settings) and update the autoloader:

 To update the autoloader:

-{:.bs-callout-info}
+>[!INFO]
+>
-The `-o` option converts PSR-0/4 autoloading to classmap to get a faster autoloader.
+>The `-o` option converts PSR-0/4 autoloading to classmap to get a faster autoloader.
 The `--apcu` option uses APCu to cache found/not-found classes.

 ```bash
 composer dump-autoload -o --apcu